|

 conclude that each man’s duties were different, according to the gift

-This most likely means double financial support since in the next
+likely means double financial support since in the next verse he says

-often puts an emphasis on preaching and teaching the doctrines of Christ,
+Paul often puts an emphasis on preaching and teaching the doctrines

-and therefore anyone who does this should be paid for it, even though he
+of Christ, and therefore anyone who does this should be paid for it, even

-would rather have the church spend their money on needy widows than to
+He would rather have the church spend their money on needy widows

-Some of these men specialize in preaching and teaching, while
+these men specialize in preaching and teaching, while others specialize in

 Even with these words concerning double honour, there is no hint